Step 2: Following a fair procedure Disciplinary procedure

-If the employer has considered trying to resolve the issue informally but feels they need to start a disciplinary procedure, they must tell the employee straight away.
+If an employer feels they need to start a disciplinary procedure, they must tell the employee straight away.

-• sufficient information about the alleged misconduct or poor performance
+• information about the alleged misconduct or poor performance

 • possible consequences, for example a written warning

 The employee should have this information in time to prepare for a disciplinary 'hearing'.
-This is a meeting where the employer hears all the evidence to make a final decision.
+This is a meeting where the employer considers all the evidence before making a decision.

 The employer must make sure they follow a full and fair procedure throughout.